LanMalJR/LanMalJR/README.md

 ### 🚜 Tractor Driving VR Simulator (Masters research artifact)

-A VR based tractor driving simulator built in Unity for agricultural train
+Developing a immersive VR tractor simulator using Unity, designed to facilitate technical training for agricultural and engineering students

 <!--